SMI/StructuredReports/doc/anonymisation.md

 `disabled` is optional; when true, the rule is not used.

 `comment` could also be used to give an explanation for the rule.
+The comment is optional but should be used to describe the rule in plain English.

+The tests are optional but should be used to allow automated testing of rules, using the `test_rules.py` script.
+All strings in the `test_true` list should contain something which matches the pattern and all strings in the `test_false` list should contain something that is not matched by the pattern.

 ### Document structure rules